Landscape picture

 Routing is a fundamental aspect of Laravel that allows you to define how your application responds to incoming requests.
 Understanding routing is essential for building web applications with Laravel.
 Let's explore the key concepts and functionalities related to routing:

 • Basic Routing: Start by learning the basics of routing in Laravel.
 This includes understanding how to define routes and map them to specific actions or views.
-Here are some key topics to cover:
+Here are some key topics to cover: - Redirect Routes: Learn how to create routes that redirect users to other URLs or routes within your application.

 • View Routes: Define routes that render specific views or templates.